Malware-Hunter/datasets/preprocessed/binaries/balanced/README.md

-# Datasets
+# Datasets - Binaries - Balanced Datasets

+## Overview
+This directory contains the binaries version of the preprocessed malware datasets.
+These datasets focus on binary features extracted from various malware samples, making them suitable for binary classification and related analysis.

-Datasets Balanced by Number of Samples From Minority Class
+## Datasets Balanced by Number of Samples From Minority Class

-Irrelevant Features (Which Have a Single Value) Were Also Deleted
+The datasets are balanced by the number of samples from the minority class to ensure a fair and unbiased analysis.
+Irrelevant features (which have a single value) were also deleted.

-## Binaries
+## Datasets Description

 |             Dataset               | Features | Malwares | Benigns | Total |
 |:---------------------------------:|:--------:|:--------:|:-------:|:-----:|